zetaqubit/dl/README.md

 - [x] Limit train set to 1 batch and verify train loss goes to 0
 - [ ] Try mixed precision
 - [ ] Scale to 1.5B param model
+- [ ] Scale to 1024 sequence length